MarkNahabedian/MapMyStuff/floor_plan_cleanup/README.md

 elements.

 I found that all of this text uses the same CSS styling.
-Unfortunately that same styleiing is used in the drawingf scale graphic.
+Unfortunately that same styleiing is used in the drawing of the scale graphic.

 We deal with this problem by creating copies of any CSS classes used